 The ramie moth is a destructive caterpillar that can completely defoliate native māmaki.
 This caterpillar was first discovered in November 2018 on Maui where it was destroying māmaki plants.
 Since then, it has spread to the Big Island and was found on the east side in November 2020.
 This is the first record of this pest in the United States.
 It’s known to feed on members of the nettle family (Urticaceae).
 Besides harming the māmaki plant, this caterpillar also poses a threat to the native Kamehameha butterfly as it competes for the same food resources.

 The young ramie caterpillar will start by chewing holes in the middle of the leaf and create even larger gaps as they grow, leaving only the main veins.
 Kamehameha caterpillars start eating from the edge of the leaves.
 Young Kamehameha caterpillars will fold over the edges of the leaf to make a tent for protection.

-If you see this caterpillar, capture it and report it through 643-pest.org.
+If you see a ramie moth caterpillar, please capture it and report it to 643-pest.org.